 Field Trips

-Immediately after the conference, field trips to some of Greece's geological features are planned, offering the attendees the chance to explore the wonders of Greece and discover new experiences and sensations.
-Participants will be able to explore and uncover many mysteries of local geological history.
-Field trips are fun and educational, so accompanying persons are also welcome to join in.
+Immediately after the conference, a field trip to some of Greece's features is planned, offering the attendees the chance to explore the wonders of Greece and discover new experiences and sensations.
+Participants will be able to explore and uncover many mysteries of local history.
+MedGU field trips are fun and educational, so accompanying persons are also welcome to join in.
 However, trips are not suitable for children younger than 10 years old.
-Please click below to learn more about each field trip:
+Please click below to learn more about the field trip:

 Meteora, located in central Greece near the town of Kalambaka, is a geological and cultural marvel that uniquely blends natural wonder with human history.
 Geologically, the towering rock pillars were formed over 60 million years ago during the Paleogene period, when a river delta deposited layers of sandstone and conglomerate.
 Tectonic activity and continuous erosion by wind and water sculpted these vertical cliffs, some rising over 400 meters, into their present form.
 Archaeological findings in the surrounding caves, such as Theopetra Cave, indicate human presence dating back over 50,000 years, making the area one of the oldest continuously inhabited regions in Greece.
 During the Byzantine era, starting in the 14th century, Orthodox Christian monks established monasteries atop the nearly inaccessible peaks as a retreat from political turmoil and invasions.
 These monasteries, built with remarkable skill and persistence, became centers of spiritual life, art, and scholarship.
 Meteora today is a UNESCO World Heritage Site, celebrated for its rare combination of geological grandeur and deep archaeological and religious significance.